Supervisor/meld3/README.txt

     passed in iterable.
 Changing 'newelement' (typically based on values from 'data') mutates the element "in place".

+    "replace(text, structure=False)": (ala ZPT's 'replace' comnand)
+    Replace this element in our parent with a 'Replace' node representing the text 'text'.
+Return the index of the index position in our parent that was replaced.
+If 'structure' is true, at rendering time, the outputted text will not be escaped in the serialization.
+If we have no parent, do nothing, and return None.
+    This method leaves a special kind of node in the element tree (a 'Replace' node) to represent the replacement.
+NOTE: This command has the potential to cause a non-well-formed XML/HTML serialization at render time if "structure" is True.

+    "content(text, structure=False)": (ala ZPT's 'content' command)
+    Delete every child element in this element and append a Replace node that contains 'text'.
+Always return None.
+If 'structure' is true, at rendering time, the outputted text will not be escaped in the serialization.
+If we have no parent, do nothing, and return None.
+NOTE: This command has the potential to cause a non-well-formed XML/HTML serialization at render time if "structure" is True.

+    "attributes(**kw)": (ala ZPT's 'attributes' command) For each key value pair in the kw list, add an attribute to this node where the attribute's name is 'key' and the attributes value is 'value'.
+    Keys and values must be string or unicode types, else a ValueError is raised.
+Returns None.

     "__mod__(other)": Fill in the text values of meld nodes in this element and children recursively; only support dictionarylike "other" operand (sequence operand doesn't seem to make sense here).